Lev-Echad/levechad-backend/API.md

 **Description**: Returns a sorted list of 20 volunteers best suited to answer the given help request.

- * _The volunteer serialization here is a bit different than `/api/volunteers`, see Response section below.

 **Allowed methods**: GET

+_Notice: The volunteer serialization here is different than `/api/volunteers`, see Response section below._

 ##### Parameters